waka-git/csZBar-1/README.md

 # ZBar Barcode Scanner Plugin

+:warning: This plugin is SUPPORTED by OutSystems.
+Customers entitled to Support Services may obtain assistance through Support.

 This plugin integrates with the [ZBar](http://zbar.sourceforge.net/) library, exposing a JavaScript interface for scanning barcodes (QR, 2D, etc).